 Letting these companies control recycling is a conflict of interest.
-"The key takeaway is that a critical activity such as recycling in U.S. cities should not be entrusted to consolidated companies whose main business is landfilling and incinerating garbage," according to the Institute for Self-Reliance.33 "This is an obvious conflict of interest that has been the focus of attention in the grassroots recycling movement for quite a while."
+"The key takeaway is that a critical activity such as recycling in U.S. cities should not be entrusted to consolidated companies whose main business is landfilling and incinerating garbage," according to the Institute for Self-Reliance.46 "This is an obvious conflict of interest that has been the focus of attention in the grassroots recycling movement for quite a while.
+They fight to keep waste volumes large by claiming that the public is to blame for contamination of recyclables without ever questioning whether single-stream recycling might be the culprit-and for good reason.

-These companies charge higher service fees for garbage collection and spend less on disposal through volume consolidation.
-They fight to keep waste volumes large, according to the Institute, "by displaying how recycling doesn't work: The public can't be trained, the markets are unreliable, the processing costs too much, and more excuses, displaying their lack of interest in recycling.
 Any threat to market share of waste volumes is a direct threat to their bottom line and their value to stockholders, which is necessary to obtain capital for further consolidation of the industry."

 Waste haulers have long offered recycling services to help win and keep lucrative municipal garbage contracts.
 But trash companies' main business is landfilling and incinerating garbage.
-In some California communities, such as South Pasadena, all recyclables simply go into the trash and are sorted at 'dirty' Materials Recovery Facilities (MRFs) where contamination rates are higher than in single-stream systems.
-StopWaste.org, in Alameda County, calculated that the average recovery rate for such facilities in California is 19% compared to 85% at the best MRF.
-Though such mixed waste facilities today make up less than five percent of all MRFs, some California towns still use the method.34
+In some California communities, such as South Pasadena, all recyclables simply go into the trash and are sorted at "dirty" recovery facilities where contamination rates are higher than in single-stream systems.
+StopWaste.org, in Alameda County, calculated that the average recovery rate for such facilities in California is 19% compared to 85% at the best recovery facility.
+47 Though such mixed waste facilities today make up less than five percent of all recovery facilities, some California towns still use the method.

 Today, the virtual closing of China's market because of the U.S.'s high rates of scrap contamination has these giant haulers jacking rates for their recycling services, but it is unclear how much of recyclables that they collect go straight to landfills or incinerators instead.
 As The New York Times writes, "Some municipal leaders are growing wary of companies that control virtually every aspect of the waste and recycling system.
 'Are these rates truly high, or is it about benefiting their corporate interest?' asked Mike Ryan, the mayor of Sunrise, Fla.
-'We can't afford to have inspectors constantly looking over their shoulders."
+'We can't afford to have inspectors constantly looking over their shoulders.'"

 A backlash in some U.S. cities against waste hauler fee hikes and their refusal to take certain materials from plastics to glass has led to cutting out waste haulers altogether.
 In Houston, Waste Management's decision to stop taking glass infuriated residents.
-35 The public pressure led to a partnership with Strategic Materials, the biggest glass recycler in North America, which had partly relied on Houston's recycled glass stream.
+48 The public pressure led to a partnership with Strategic Materials, the biggest glass recycler in North America, which had partly relied on Houston's recycled glass stream.
 The company and the city set up ten convenient glass drop-off locations throughout Houston.
 If Houston can do that, so can cities in California.